brendt/stitcher.io/app/Blog/Content/2026-05-07-php-biggest-problem.md

 - Make internals accessible (read: no more mailing list), and have someone blog and vlog about what's happening behind the scenes.
 Show people how much the language is being worked on.
 Draw them into the story.
 - Invest in high-impact features that can be marketed.
 And actually market them once they are added in the language.

 What I'm listing here is probably three to four full-time jobs.
 At least within my frame of reference at JetBrains, it is.
 If we really want PHP to thrive in the coming decades, I say we invest in what matters most.

+<iframe width="560" height="345" src="https://www.youtube.com/embed/XPFCbkKVTOQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>